 (i) if $m_n$ dominates $r_n$ then on average there are very few real roots for $p_n$, as $|m_n|$ is typically bigger than $|r_n|$.

 (ii) if $m_n$ is dominated by $r_n$ then on average the number of real roots of $p_n$ is the same as the number of real roots of $r_n$ plus a bounded term.

 In the statement of Theorem~\ref{t.general}, we will be more precise about the meaning of ``dominated'' and ``dominates''.
 Here we make some preliminary remarks.
 First, since $r_n$ is random with zero mean, it makes sense to use the standard deviation $(Var[r_n])^{1/2}$ as an indicator for the size of $r_n$, and this heuristics is also used for derivatives of $r_n$.
-Also, for $t\ge 1$ to compare $m_n$ and $r_n$ we will work with the reciprocal polynomials $m^*_n(1/t) = t^{-n}m_n(t)$ and $r^*_n(1/t)=t^{-n}r_n(t)$, which turn out to be more convenient.
+For $t\ge 1$, to compare $m_n$ and $r_n$ it turns out to be more convenient to work with the reciprocal polynomials $m^*_n$ and $r^*_n$.

-Below, given any interval $I$ we denote $I_{\ge 1} = I \cap [-1,1]$ and $I_{\le 1} = I\setminus (-1,1)$ (it is possible that one of these sets is empty).
-We say that $J$ is an enlargement for $I=(a,b)$ if it is obtained by extending $I$ beyond both the left and right endpoints, where the added length to the right is comparable to $|1-|b|| +1/n$ and the added length to the left is comparable to $|1-|a|| + 1/n$ (if an endpoint is infinite then certainly there is no need to add anything).
-Note that this notion of enlargement can also be similarly defined for half open/half closed/closed intervals.
+In the following, we say that $J$ is an enlargement for $I=(a,b)$ if it is obtained by extending $I$ to the left and to the right a little bit: generally speaking this means there is an absolute constant $c>0$ such that the added length to the right is bounded below by $c(\Big|1-|b|\Big|+\frac 1 n)$ and the added length to the left is bounded below by $c(\Big|1-|a|\Big|+\frac 1 n)$.

+There are special cases when the enlargement requirement could be made less stringent (without affecting our main results below): if $|1-|b||$ is bounded below by any positive absolute constant then there is no need to extend $I$ to the right and we may use $b$ as the right endpoint for $J$, and similarly if $|1-|a||$ is bounded below by any positive absolute constant then we may take $a$ as the left endpoint for $J$.
+These improvements are made possible with the aid of Lemma~\ref{l.im}.

+We note that the above notion of enlargement can also be similarly defined for half open/half closed/closed/infinite intervals.
+In all cases, the following will be true: if $J$ is an enlargement of $I$ then it also qualifies as an enlargement of any subintervals of $I$.

 \begin{theorem}[Comparison principle] There is a constant $0<C <\infty$ such that the following holds.
 Assume that the coefficients of $p_n$ satisfy Condition~\ref{cond.polyvar} and are real valued.
 Let $I\subset \R$ be an interval whose endpoints may depend on $n$ and assume that $J$ is an enlargement of $I$.